che-incubator/openwrt-helloworld-package/README.md

 # OpenWrt HelloWorld package

+OpenWrt is a highly extensible GNU/Linux distribution for embedded devices (typically wireless routers).
+Unlike many other distributions for routers, OpenWrt is built from the ground up to be a full-featured, easily modifiable operating system for embedded devices.
+In practice, this means you can have all the features you need with no bloat, powered by a modern Linux kernel.
+It provides convenient tools to integrate pre-built packages into a custom firmware image.
+This repo includes a sample of the HelloWorld package for OpenWrt.

 ## Description

 This is the simple C++ OpenWrt package to print the phrase "Hello, World!" to the console.